Newbury Building Society

 1. You should check your passbook each time it is updated.
 If the passbook does not reflect your transactions, you should ask the Society’s representative at the time or phone your local branch or head office on 01635 555700 as soon as possible so that we can investigate.

 3. Your post contains valuable information, so you should notify us if you do not receive mail you are expecting from us.
 It is advisable to shred printed material that includes your personal details rather than putting it in the bin.
-Treat emails you receive or telephone calls asking you for any personal security details (e.g. online passwords) with extreme caution.
-We will never ask you for your security details by email or on the telephone.
+Treat emails you receive or telephone calls asking you for any personal security details with extreme caution.
+We will never ask you for your online security details by email or on the telephone, however we may ask you questions about you and your accounts e.g. transaction amount; to verify we are speaking to the right person.

-5. You can register for myaccounts in a personal capacity (if you are over 18), as an attorney under a power of attorney or if you have authority to transact on behalf of a limited company.
+5. You can register for myaccounts in a personal capacity, as an attorney under a power of attorney or if you have authority to transact on behalf of a limited company.
 When you first request access to the myaccounts system we will allocate a user name and ask you to choose a password.
 You will need to remember the password to access myaccounts and carry out transactions.
+Each time you login you will be sent a One Time Passcode (OTP).

 6. Once we have accepted your registration and confirmed your identity, we will send you a verification code which will allow you to access your account.
 The verification code must be used within 10 business days of the date it is generated (the day we send it to you).

-7. You must keep your security details (the information you provide in order to access myaccounts) secret.
+7. You must keep your security details (the information you provide to access myaccounts) secret.
 Our employees will never ask you for your password.
-In particular you must:
+You must:

 • Ensure you have fully logged off from myaccounts when you are not using it;